BetterChinaTrip

 • 4-5d Lhasa Highlights with Potala Palace, Jokhang Temple, Barkhor, and Sera Monastery

-• Xining or Chengdu train to Tibet options for a slower arrival and rail experience
+• Xining or Chengdu train to Tibet options for travelers who want the rail approach as part of the experience

 • May-October is the broadest Tibet travel window for Lhasa, Yamdrok, Namtso, Shigatse, and Everest